Alma Square

 How Life Works Here

 Alma Square is located in North Yorkshire, near Scarborough.
 Crime is a significant concern, with 1441 incidents recorded in 12 months — well above the national average.
 Anti-social behaviour dominates reports.
 517 violent offences were recorded (36% of total).
 This level of crime reflects a high-footfall transit area rather than a typical residential street.
 Most everyday needs — supermarkets, pharmacies, and cafés — are within a reasonable walk.
-The nearest transport stop is 38m away (bus).
-Rail links may require a connecting journey.
+The closest is Nationwide (bank, 43m).
+Transport connections are strong, with rail and bus links nearby.
+The nearest stop (Westborough Stop N) is 33m away.
 The median property price is £88,000, though prices have fallen 74% over five years.
 Based on 7 transactions recorded since 2014.
 Rented accommodation predominates, with smaller households typical of singles or couples.
-There are 4 schools within 2 km, 3 rated Good or Outstanding by Ofsted.
-Both primary and secondary options are available locally.
-However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
-The profile suggests appeal to both first-time buyers and young professionals.
-Some market indicators point to a cooling trend.
-Overall, this street scores 47 out of 100 for liveability, placing it in the top 12% within its district.
-Note that the composite score masks a serious safety concern that may outweigh other strengths for many residents.
+This is not a family-friendly location.
+Despite schools being within 2 km, the high crime, noise and transit-oriented environment make it unsuitable for raising children.
+This street may particularly suit young professionals.
+This is a transit hub, not a residential neighbourhood.
+Functionality scores 55/100 (excellent access and transport), but liveability scores only 44/100.
+The extreme footfall, crime, and urban intensity make it unsuitable for settled living.
+It may work for short-term rentals, corporate lets, or professionals who prioritise location above all else — but for most people looking for a home, this is not the right street.

 Score Breakdown